 Within the first phase, the majority of the homes for key workers will be situated around the local centre, Eddington, in close proximity to the primary school, community centre, supermarket and shops.

 The University key worker homes in the first phase of the development will mostly be one and two bedroom apartments with a limited number of family homes.

 There will be approximately 700 University key worker homes in the first phase of the development.

 The University Accommodation Service is responsible for the allocation of the key worker housing on the North West Cambridge Development and further details are on the Accommodation Service website.
-Applications are now being accepted for accommodation and properties will be allocated on an on-going basis from Spring 2017.
+Applications are now being accepted for accommodation and properties will be allocated on an on-going basis from Summer 2017.